- Capital: Rome

 First, you should note that anyone who is visiting for three months or less is considered a tourist.
 For some citizens of countries outside of the EU, you don’t need a visa for the first 90 days.
 After 90 days, you are considered a resident and you must file for one of these visas before entering the country.

-- Family Visa (Visto per Coesione Familiare) – This visa is for when a family is traveling to Italy together for longer than three months.
+- Family Visa (Visto per Coesione Familiare) – This visa is for when a family is travelling to Italy together for longer than three months.
 The family must enter and leave the country together.
 Along with the typical visa documents, you must prove familial relations.

 - Elective Residency Visa (Visto per Residenza Selettiva o Dimora) – This is the visa for foreigners who can afford to live in the country without having to work.
 It is usually for retired expats who can collect income from a pension plan.
 The Residence Visa is only for those who are moving to the country.
 This visa doesn’t let you work while in the country.